reasonwithoutrestraint/site/Topics.md

 Political
 - Group Success - Degeneracy is the norm, positive efforts must be made to reverse the trend.
 - Group Success - Determined by internal factors, behavior/characteristics resembles narrow culture.
+	1. Success not determined by broader society
+	2. IQ determines success
+	3. IQ fixed after adulthood
+	4. IQ inherited
+	5. Success inherited
+		- Chinese/Jews/Igbo successful across all regions
+		- Blacks unsuccessful across countries, states, cities
+		- Indigeneous groups unsuccessful ubiquitously
+	6. IQ changes track cultural changes
 - Group Differences - Genetic component of racial IQ differences, and changes.
+- Group Differences:
-- Group Differences - Disparities does not imply discrimination.
-Disparities between groups of the same race (can't be discrimination).
-Disparities always persist.
+	- Disparities does not imply discrimination.
+	- Disparities between groups of the same race (can't be discrimination).
+	- Disparities always persist.
+- Black America: State of Disparities:
+	- IQ,
+	- Poverty/Income/Wealth,
+	- Crime/Imprisonment,
+	- Education,
+	- Health.
+- Black America: Cause of Disparities:
+	- Not white supremacy: Asian Americans continuously successful
+	- Not racism against Blacks: African immigrants successful
+	- Not (mere) poverty: poor Asians/Whites do well.
+	- Not (mere) poverty + racism: poor high-IQ blacks do well.
+	- Internal factors (e.g. IQ, work ethic) determines success, see above for more info on this.
+(Poverty can be an internal factor).
+Dual Parent Households influence poverty/success.
-- Black America: State of Disparities - IQ, Poverty, Imprisonment, Education, Income, Wealth, Health.
+- Black America: State of Cultural Failures:
+	- Anti-intellectualism.
+"Acting white"
-- Black America: State of Cultural Failures - Violence, Anti-intellectualism, Unfit Reproduction.
-Materialism, Wealth building.
-Main cause of death homicide for young black men.
-"Acting white".
-Teenage births, births before marriage, births before occupation.
+	- Promiscuity.
+Unfit Reproduction.
+Teenage births.
+Births before marriage.
+Births before occupation.
 One parent => 1/2 income, married blacks => 8% poverty rate.
+	- Violence.
+Homicide = main cause of death for young black men.
+	- Materialism.
 More luxory cars bought by blacks.
 20% of weath gap explained on cars, jewelry, clothes.
+	- Wealth building.
 Similar income, different wealth.
+	- Impulsivity.
-- Black America: Cause of Cultural Failures - jim crow, slavery, lack of policing or govenrment support, welfare, discrimination, no skills after slavery.
+- Black America: Cause of Cultural Failures:
+	- Slavery,
+	- No skills after slavery.
+	- Jim crow,
+	- Lack of policing or government support,
+	- welfare,
+	- Discrimination
-- Black America: Solutions to Cultural Failures - Internal economic success trumps external political support.
-Even if my analysis on the cause/state of cultural failures are rejected, even if it is maintained that racism/discrimination is rampant, the most reliable path to success is internal improvement
+- Black America: Solutions to Cultural Failures
+	- Internal economic success trumps external political support.
+	- Even if my analysis on the cause/state of cultural failures are rejected, even if it is maintained that racism/discrimination is rampant, the most reliable path to success is internal improvement
+- Black America: Solutions for Cultural Failures
+	- Mild preference/separation.
-- Black America: Solutions for Cultural Failures - Mild preference/separation. see Jews, Chinese, etc. American Blacks would be 10th richest nation.
-America can't seem to find middleground between oppression and paternalism.
-Both are harmful so long as Blacks are dependent on America.
+	- See Jews, Chinese, etc.
+	- American Blacks would be 10th richest nation.
+	- America can't seem to find middleground between oppression and paternalism.
+	- Both are harmful so long as Blacks are dependent on America.
 So seperate.
 - Affirmative Action (consequences)
 - White Nationalists, they don't matter.